-The first generation of types of Defi apps rely majorly on using collateral as a safeguard mechanism, meaning, you will have to own crypto and then offer it up as a collateral for borrowing more crypto.
+The first generation of DeFi apps relies majorly on using collateral as a safeguard mechanism, meaning you will have to own a DeFi platform crypto and then offer it up as collateral for borrowing more DeFi cryptocurrency.

 We are also already seeing massive innovation happening in the insurance domain as a result of the latest iterations of DeFi apps.
 A number of today’s DeFi loans are overcollateralized – the loans are made inherently safe because of the massive asset cushion kept in the reserve).

-In the future, we can also expect crypto wallets to become the portal of all the digital asset activities.
-You can imagine it as a dashboard which not just shows the assets that you own but also how much of it is locked up on different open finance protocols like pools, loans, and insurance contracts.
+We have also witnessed DeFi crypto wallets becoming the portal of all digital asset activities.
+You can imagine it as a dashboard that not just shows the assets you own but also how much of it is locked up on different open finance protocols like pools, loans, and insurance contracts.

 We are also seeing a shift towards decentralized governance and decision-making.
-Today, despite the focus on the word ‘decentralized’ in DeFi, the projects have master keys for DeFi platform development solutions providers to shut down dapps, for the sake of easy upgrade or to safeguard instances of buggy codes.
+Today, despite the focus on the word ‘decentralized’ in DeFi, the projects have master keys for DeFi platform development solution providers to shut down dapps for the sake of easy upgrades or to safeguard instances of buggy codes.
 The DeFi community, however, is looking for ways to enable stakeholders to vote on decisions, introducing a much wider range of DeFi use cases.

 After all the speculations and POCs around new DeFi possibilities are being designed and made, something new is happening on the open financial system front – cryptocurrencies are bringing money online & giving people ways to make money on dapps.
 Our thought on the functionality of money is being challenged with every new disruptive launch.

-The fact that the future of DeFi and the future of money lies in the hand of anyone who can code is nothing less than interesting for us bystanders.
+The fact that the future of decentralized finance and the future of money lies in the hands of anyone who can code is nothing less than interesting for us as bystanders.